 #4 - Communicate Expectations To Those Around You

 Those at home with you (roommates, kids, etc.) need to know what you expect from them.
-They need to know when and where you’ll be working, and they need to respect your work time.
+Communicate your work hours and designated home office space.

 Author Glenn Fleishman recommends: